ABA Therapist: Job Description & Career Requirements

 Some ABA therapists choose to demonstrate expertise in the field by earning professional certification.
 The Behavior Analyst Certification Board offers the Board Certified Behavior Analyst (BCBA) designation to therapists who hold at least master's degrees in approved majors (www.bacb.com).
 Qualified candidates may become certified after passing the BCBA certification examination.
 BCBA certification is often required for admission into applied behavior analysis graduate degree programs.

 Salary Info and Job Outlook

-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) projects that the employment of occupational therapists will grow by about 33% between 2010 and 2020, while job opportunities for behavioral disorder and substance abuse counselors could increase by 27% during the same decade.
-According to PayScale.com, ABA therapists earn between $24,807 and $50,879 a year, with a median of $33,297, as of November 2013.
+The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) projected that the employment of occupational therapists would grow by about 29% between 2012 and 2022, quite a bit faster than average for all occupations.
+At the same time, the BLS estimated that job opportunities for behavioral disorder and substance abuse counselors would increase by 31% during that same decade.
+According to PayScale.com, ABA therapists earn between $24,456 and $50,747 per year, with a median salary of $36,148 as of March 2015.

 Related to ABA Therapist: Job Description & Career Requirements